-MindShift is a brand new program developed for I-pad and Smart Phone technology in May of 2013.
-“The app was developed as a collaboration between Anxiety BC and BC Mental Health and Addiction Services” (BC School Counsellors Conference, 2013, p.
-1).
-Being as new as it is, it was not subjected yet to an extensive research; however, that may come as well since “Happitique, a mobile health solutions company, recently announced the launch of its Health App Certification Program – a voluntary program designed to help clinicians and patients easily identify apps that are credible and safe” (Lippman, H., 2013, p.
+MindShift is a brand new program developed for iPad and Android technology in May of 2013.
+“The app was developed as a collaboration between Anxiety BC and BC Mental Health and Addiction Services” (BC School Counsellors Conference, 2013).
+As new as it is, it has not been subjected yet to extensive research; however, that may come as well since “Happitique, a mobile health solutions company, recently announced the launch of its Health App Certification Program – a voluntary program designed to help clinicians and patients easily identify apps that are credible and safe” (Lippman, H., 2013, p.
 367).
 Helen Lippman further suggests that this type of app has to be developed by “a medical society, federal agency, or prestigious medical school”(Lippman, H., 2013, p.
 367), definitely not by some unknown source.
-MindShift has been developed by two prestigious companies, one independent, one government-ran with a group of qualified people who interviewed a number of young people with anxiety to make sure that the app would meet their needs.
+MindShift has been developed by two prestigious companies, one independent, one government-run with a group of qualified people who interviewed a number of young people with anxiety to make sure that the app would meet their needs.
 Michelle Horn, M.A. in Public Health from the University of Alberta and Stephanie Gold, M.A. in Counseling Psychology from the University of British Columbia were two of the team members developing MindShift and will speak about the program at the Vancouver BC School Counsellors Conference on October 24-25, 2013.
-Their topic will be about “Addressing Anxiety in Youth: The New MindShift App and Other New Resources for Educators”(BC School Counsellors Conference, 2013, p.
-1).
+Their topic will be “Addressing Anxiety in Youth: The New MindShift App and Other New Resources for Educators”(BC School Counsellors Conference, 2013).
 The plan is to introduce the program to students in school settings and beyond.
 Just like in the medical field, anxiety-targeting apps such as Breathe2Relax and Relaxation Techniques are recommended by some doctors (Lippman, H., 2012), MindShift can be used at schools and outside of schools.

-Schools provide students with certain stressors such as tests and both regular students and students on Autism Spectrum often suffer from test anxiety.
-Alessandra Grassi and her collegues did a research on 75 participants testing effectiveness of Stress Inoculation Training (SIT) to manage exam anxiety.
-SIT involves teaching component of managing anxiety, learning relaxation strategies, and implementation of new technologies.
+Schools provide students with certain stressors such as tests and both regular students and students on the Autism Spectrum often suffer from test anxiety.
+Alessandra Grassi and her collegues did research on 75 participants testing the effectiveness of Stress Inoculation Training (SIT) to manage exam anxiety.
+SIT involves a teaching component of managing anxiety, learning relaxation strategies, and the implementation of new technologies.
 The tools being used are mobile phones, DVDs, MP3 players, and CDs (Grassi et. al, 2011).
 MindShift implements the steps of SIT in a way, but with all components and tools in one app.
 It has some similarities.

 Designed by Creative B’stro, MindShift has a number of interesting features and according to Dr. Connie Coniglio of BCMHAS, it can help with “everyday anxiety as well as (test) anxiety, social anxiety, perfectionism, performance anxiety, panic, conflict and worry (Bergen, R., 2013).
-As a matter of fact these are seven categories displayed in My Situations icon of the app.
+As a matter of fact these are the seven categories displayed in My Situations icon of the app.

-MindShift is made of nine icons:
+The opening screen of MindShift features nine icons:

 Anxiety 101